NY Hospital Warns of Critical Bed Shortage Amid Fears of Second COVID-19 Wave

 As of Tuesday, the city had reported a cumulative 242,315 novel coronavirus cases, 57,594 hospitalizations, and 19,220 confirmed deaths (and 4,646 probable ones).
 At its mid-April peak, the city was seeing more than 8,000 confirmed cases each day—likely a significant undercount, considering the lack of available testing and shortage of hospital beds at the time.

 Gov. Andrew Cuomo said on Monday he refused to give consent to much of de Blasio’s partial shutdown plan—in particular his method of outlining hot spots using zip codes, calling them imprecise units of measurement.
-Cuomo did, however, agree to allow school closures in those nine areas, even as he said he would not allow the city to close non-essential businesses.
+Cuomo did, however, agree to allow school closures in those nine areas.

+Later Tuesday, Cuomo announced that hot spots considered “red zones” would be reduced to 25 percent capacity at houses of worship, with mass gatherings completely prohibited and non-essential businesses closed.
+Restaurants in those areas would be forced to return to takeout only, and schools in both red and yellow zones would revert to remote learning.

 But whichever areas of the city face opening rollbacks, one thing is clear throughout the five boroughs: Months of treating COVID-19 patients from the very beginning has left many medical providers feeling ragged, even if they aren’t yet again overwhelmed, Dr. DePalo told The Daily Beast.
 He described the feeling as more “working around resilience... like a war.”